ulysses8791/ulysses8791.github.io/220H_24F_syllabus.md

 orthogonality.
 5. Use linear algebra terminology to express problems in branches of science; communicate solutions back in terms of the original context.

+-->

+## Key Learning Objectives

+1. **Understand Systems of Linear Equations**: Analyze and solve systems of linear equations using various methods.
+2. **Matrix Algebra**: Perform matrix operations and understand their properties, including inverses and factorizations.
+3. **Determinants**: Calculate determinants and understand their significance in linear algebra.
+4. **Vector Spaces**: Grasp the concepts of vector spaces, subspaces, bases, and dimensions.
+5. **Eigenvalues and Eigenvectors**: Compute eigenvalues and eigenvectors and apply them to problems involving diagonalization.
+6. **Orthogonality**: Understand orthogonality, orthogonal sets, and projections, and apply these concepts to least-squares problems.
+7. **Linear Transformations**: Explore linear transformations and their matrix representations.
+8. **Applications**: Apply linear algebra concepts to real-world problems in various fields such as computer graphics, engineering, and science.

 ## Class Attendance